anchensun/CorpESGEvoTreModel/README.md

 # CorpESGEvoTreModel
-Modeling the Evolutionary Trends in Corporate ESG Reporting
+Modeling the Evolutionary Trends in Corporate ESG Reporting: A Study based on Knowledge Management Model